“Every communication is either an extension of love or a call for love”

+Making is a part of who I am, whether I like it or not, and is my way of remaining honest in a society that rewards masks and fictitious personalities.
 Leaving the studio alone, on foot or by bicycle, each new place I explore inspires me by the relationships I witness and engage in, no matter how brief.
-Abstracting the participants and paring the encounters down to simple but repetitive marks or faceless, disproportional figures, speaks to the connection between seemingly unrelated observations and experiences.
-Recreating the simplicity and complexity that is the human experience, while taming my anxious mind, is best achieved by moving between processes and materials in the studio, focusing on clay, paper, writing and reciting.
-The clay’s sensitivity and memory at varying stages speaks to my own sensitivity and struggle to forget the past.
+Abstracting the participants and paring the encounters down to simple but repetitive marks or faceless, disproportional figures, I am able to expand upon my observations and learn lessons that I may then apply to my growing list of, “how to be genuine in a fearful world.”
+Recreating the simplicity and complexity that is the human experience, while taming my anxious mind, is best achieved by moving between processes and materials in the studio.
+The clay’s sensitivity at varying stages speaks to my own sensitivity as well as my interest in the ability to adapt to human error.
 Red, low-fire clay is representative of my desire to create a warm and sustainable lifestyle.